 Baby Bundle Collection - This is a bundle of my FAVORITES for babies - the Gentle All-Over Wash, Soothing Oil (a quick-absorbing skin nourisher) and Daily Protective Balm.

-The wash is for both body and hair, tear free, and great cleanser that is very gentle and not drying.
+Bodywash/Shampoo - Beautycounter’s Baby Gentle All Over Wash - The wash is for both body and hair, tear free, and a great cleanser that is gentle and not drying.

-The Daily Protective Balm is a MUST that I recommend to every mama.
+Best Baby’s Lotion/Oil - Beautycounter’s Daily Protective Balm and Soothing Oil - The Daily Protective Balm is a MUST that I recommend to every mama.
 It has so many uses.
 The main one use is as a diaper cream.
 It is coconut oil based, so naturally anti-bacterial and very soothing and moisturizing.
 Anytime I see even a hint of redness, I apply this to his booty and it goes away.
 It is also great for any really dry skin (especially the knees) or even for eczema.
 I’ve had multiple friends who had babies with eczema and were told by their doctor that their only option to clear it up was by using steroids.
 I had them try the baby balm and it cleared it up - amazing!
+The soothing oil is a quick-absorbing skin nourisher that I use on my kids.
+They LOVE their after bath mini massages that they get with this and it’s great for keeping their skin moisturized, especially on areas such as the face/arms that get a lot of sun exposure and knees/legs that get scraped up.

 Note - they do have a Diaper Cream that is fantastic as well.
 Our kiddos didn’t have diaper rash often (I think due to using the Beautycounter wash and protective balm), but in the few cases that there was more redness or irritation I would use it and it worked wonders.
 I’ve also had friends that tried countless diaper creams and this is the one that FINALLY worked for their kiddos!

 Just FYI, Beautycounter also has full skincare, makeup, mens, and kids lines in case you are interested!
-Over the last couple years we have completely switched over all of our skincare products for our family and makeup for me.
-Checkout my "Safer Skincare" blog post for some of my favorite everyday products for myself.
+Check out my "Safer Skincare" blog post for some of my favorite everyday products for myself.

 FridaBaby Nasal Aspirator with 20 Extra Hygiene Filters - THE BEST nasal aspirator out there - get it.
 Way better than than the bulb variety.